Streetcars in Tacoma, Washington: T Line (Tacoma Link)

 The T Line (formerly known as Tacoma Link) is a 4 mi light rail line located in downtown Tacoma and nearby areas.
-The line was completed in 2003 and primarily functions to transport commuters between a combined parking garage/transit hub and the downtown core.
+The line began in 2003 and primarily functioned to transport commuters between a combined parking garage/transit hub and the downtown core.
+In September 2023, the T Line was expanded to Saint Joseph Hospital via the Stadium and Hilltop districts.

 Heritage streetcar

 A grassroots movement has proposed to construct a heritage streetcar system which would interchange with the existing Tacoma Link but be operationally distinct.
 The system would serve Downtown Tacoma, Portland Avenue, 6th Avenue, North Downtown, and the Stadium District.
 In 2008 a committee of the Tacoma City Council accepted the findings of feasibility study concerning this proposal, which did not include cost estimates.